sanjayrawat2690/sanjayrawat2690.github.io/STATIC-SITE-GUIDE.md

    ```bash
    ./build-static-site.sh
    ```
-3. Upload the updated files to the server
+3. Upload the updated files to the server or push to GitHub

 ## Troubleshooting

-If you encounter issues with the new URL structure:
+If you encounter issues with the URLs:

-1. **404 Errors**: Ensure the `.htaccess` file is properly uploaded and your server supports mod_rewrite
+1. **404 Errors**: Make sure the directory and index.html file exist for the deity
-2. **Old URLs not redirecting**: Check the redirect code in the `.htaccess` file
+2. **Resource loading issues**: Check that all resource paths use absolute URLs starting with a forward slash
-3. **Images not loading**: Ensure paths are relative to the new URL structure
+3. **Images not loading**: Ensure image paths are absolute paths from the root